libbyschuknight/tid-copy/_pages/rails/new_rails_app.md

+---
+layout: page
+title: New Rails
+permalink: /new_rails/
+---

 # Creating a New Rails app

 The steps I follow to create a new rails app - from https://github.com/roa-2015/shopping_cart_example (private repo)